sordina/sordina.github.io/_posts/2016-09-12-1473647520-agl_data_science_platform_talk.markdown

 On Thursday 8th, September 2016 I gave a talk on Powercor's data-science platform at the [AGL-Office Melbourne Data-Science Meetup](https://www.meetup.com/Data-Science-Melbourne/events/230763753/).
-The talk will briefly cover how the architecture of the platform was conceived and how the platform was implemented.
+The talk briefly covered how the architecture of the platform was conceived and how the platform was implemented.
+Below is an excerpt from my talk to give some insight into building a platform that can handle the rigour of data modelling and analysis.

 <!--more-->